5 Best American Made Survival Knives of 2026

 Why is a full tang important in a survival knife?

-A full tang – where the blade extends through the entire handle – provides superior strength and durability.
-It prevents the knife from breaking under heavy stress, like when batoning wood, making it a crucial feature for a reliable survival knife.
+A full tang – where the blade steel extends the full length of the handle – provides maximum strength and prevents the knife from breaking under stress.
+This is critical for demanding tasks like batoning wood, making it a vital feature for any survival knife.

 The Bottom Line